 I am talking about the year 1989 and life was different then.
-There was an internet, but only big offices had the resources to afford it.
-The wired internet used to be painfully slow and would break down every half-an-hour.
+There was the internet, but only big offices had the resources to afford it.
+The wired internet used to be painfully slow and would break down every half an hour.
 Google had not even been invented.
 (That is another story and let’s concentrate on the current topic).
 So, the only option for booking tickets was through airlines or travel agents.
 You could call them on the landline or visit their offices.
 There was no concept of online booking.
 We used a trusted travel agency to book our tickets.

 A round-the-world ticket meant that you could take multiple halts but travel only in one direction.
 So, our ticket was Delhi-Singapore-Bangkok-HongKong-Tokyo-Honolulu-San Francisco-Chicago-Detroit-Washington-New York-London-Luxembourg-Delhi.
 We paid Rs 19,000/- per person ($260) for this multi-stop ticket.
 Isn’t it unbelievable?

 Indian passports are not very ‘travel friendly’.
 We need visas for almost every country worth visiting.
 Our trip was not limited to the cities on our ticket.
 We intended to visit many more places by driving or using the Eurail.
 A large chunk of Europe was on our itinerary.
 We had a task on our hands before we started our enviable vacation.